 Please submit your article via https://ees.elsevier.com/toxcon/default.asp.
 Please note that one, unified editorial team manages the peer-review for both [TOXICON] and [TOXICON:X] using the same submission system

 The Editors welcome submissions by the authors of the names and addresses of up to five individuals who could expertly review the paper, and who are not from the same institutions as the authors.
 The Editors reserve the right to use these or other reviewers.
-NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.